 Jamie Reilly, PhD, CCC-SLP, specializes in the diagnosis and treatment of progressive aphasia and dementia.
-He is an Assistant Professor at the University of Florida where he currently teaches courses in dementia, traumatic brain injury, and neuroimaging.
-Dr. Reilly has published extensively on disorders of semantic memory in Alzheimer’s disease and frontotemporal dementia, and he remains an active clinical service provider for the UF Speech and Hearing and Memory Disorders clinics.
+He is an Associate Professor and Interim Chair of the Department of Communication Sciences and Disorders at Temple University (Philadelphia, PA) where he currently teaches courses in dementia, aging, and traumatic brain injury.
+Dr. Reilly has published extensively on disorders of semantic memory in Alzheimer’s disease and frontotemporal degeneration (FTD).

-Financial — Jamie Reilly’s research is supported by federal grants from the National Institute on Deafness and Other Communicative Disorders (NIH/NIDCD) and the Office of Naval Research (ONR); receives grant funding.
+Financial — Jamie Reilly's research is supported by federal grants from the National Institute on Deafness and Other Communicative Disorders (NIH/NIDCD); receives grant funding.

 Nonfinancial — Jamie Reilly has no relevant nonfinancial relationships to disclose.

-This program is offered for 0.9 CEUs (Intermediate level; Professional area).
+This program is offered for 0.9 ASHA CEUs (Intermediate Level; Professional Area).

 ASHA CE Registry: During the enrollment process, if you select to receive ASHA credit for this course and if you provide your ASHA number, NSS will automatically submit your CEU information to the ASHA CE Registry after successful course completion (80% on post test).
 This submission happens once per month, during the first week of the month.
 For example, if you complete your course on November 7th, NSS will submit all November online course CEUs to ASHA during the first week of December.
 When ASHA inputs the information into their database, they will mark the course as completed on the last day of the month in which it was completed, so November 30th using this example.
 The certificate of completion available for you to print immediately, however, will reflect the actual completion date, November 7th in this example.
 Due to ASHA processing procedures please allow 2-3 weeks, from the submission date, for the course to appear on your ASHA transcript.